slintab/twilio-healthcheck-tool/README.md

 # Twilio Health Check Tool

-Say hello to the Twilio Health Check Tool, your new best friend for optimizing your Twilio usage!
-It gives you recommendations and helps you scan your Twilio resources and compare their configuration with best practices.
+The Twilio Health Check Tool enables you to scan your Twilio resources and compare their configuration with best practices.

 ## Usage